 Warm the water in a pan or microwave until warm but not hot (105-110 degrees).
 Whisk in yeast and pinch of sugar.
 Set aside for five minutes.

-While the yeast is getting high on its sugar treat, combine the flours (using 2 1/2 C of the white flour), corn meal, salt, cocoa powder, caraway seeds and brown sugar in large bowl.
+While the yeast is getting high on its sugar treat, combine the flours, corn meal, salt, cocoa powder, caraway seeds and brown sugar in large bowl.
 Whisk them together, then stir in the yeast mixture, vegetable oil and molasses, by hand, or using the dough hook on a mixer.
-Add more of the rye flour as needed to get the dough to the point where it pulls away from the bowl.
+Add more of the rye flour a Tablespoon at a time, as needed to get the dough to the point where it pulls away from the bowl.

 Turn out on lightly floured board and knead for 5-10 minutes until elastic and no longer sticking to the board.